brannala/BA3/doc/BA3Manual.md

 ```
 This prefix represents the current working directory in Unix and should only be used when the executable files
 were manually installed and the program is being run from the directory containing the executable files.
-If your installed the program using Homebrew the executables will be in your path and so the prefix is not needed.
+If you installed the program using Homebrew then the executables will already be in your path and so the prefix is not needed.
-You instead execute the above command as
+You would instead execute the above command as
 ```
 BA3SNP -v text.txt
 ```